bryan-zake/spark_docker/README.md

 # Spark 2.3.1 on Docker
-This is a container to run Spark on Docker with a Jupyter Notebook server.
+This is a container to run Spark on Docker with a Jupyter Notebook for development.

 ## Build